 It is 1 hour 40 minutes away from Cancun and 30 minutes from Playa Del Carmen.
 In addition to the cultural heritage sites, you can find many cafes and places to have a delicious lunch here.
 You can also see Mayan spiritual sites in the caverns of LabnaHa – an Ecological Park.
-There are also other caves to explore and actually snorkel in.
+There are also other cenotes and caves to explore and actually snorkel in.
 Forget a day trip – make it two days if you can!

 Tulum also features the Hidden Worlds Cenotes Park, an adventure park that offers jungle adventures including rappelling, diving, and snorkeling.
 You can easily catch a bus or an organized tour from Cancun.